-How to find rehab in Rhode Island
+How to Find Detox in Rhode Island

 In a stark example of the toll that drug addiction can take, 308 people died of drug overdoses in Rhode Island in 2019.
 According to the Rhode Island Department of Health, this was the fourth year in a row that deaths by overdose topped 300 in a state with a population of about one million people.